rikonaka/katoolin4china/README.md

 # Feature

+- [x] Python3 and pip3 support.

-[ ] Automatically test mirror site speed and latency and choose the best one.
+- [ ] Automatically test mirror site speed and latency and choose the best one.

-[ ] Graphical interface implementation.
+- [ ] Graphical interface implementation.

-[ ] Remove installed kali package.
+- [ ] Remove installed kali package.